soarsmu/midas/README.md

 @article{nguyen2023midas,
-  author={Nguyen, Truong Giang and Le-Cong, Thanh and Kang, Hong Jin and Widyasari, Ratnadira and Yang, Chengran and Zhao, Zhipeng and Xu, Bowen and Zhou, Jiayuan and Xia, Xin and Hassan, Ahmed E. and Le, Xuan-Bach D. and Lo, David}, journal={IEEE Transactions on Software Engineering}, title={Multi-granularity Detector for Vulnerability Fixing Commits}, year={2023}, volume={}, number={},
+  author={Nguyen, Truong Giang and Le-Cong, Thanh and Kang, Hong Jin and Widyasari, Ratnadira and Yang, Chengran and Zhao, Zhipeng and Xu, Bowen and Zhou, Jiayuan and Xia, Xin and Hassan, Ahmed E. and Le, Xuan-Bach D. and Lo, David}, journal={IEEE Transactions on Software Engineering}, title={Multi-granularity Detector for Vulnerability Fixes}, year={2023}, volume={}, number={},